By Sajla Chawla:

-The child, Asifa Bano, who looked like a delicate flower, was an 8-year-old girl from a nomadic community in Rasana village, Kathua, Kashmir.
+The child was an 8-year-old girl from a nomadic community in Rasana village, Kathua, Kashmir.
 Reportedly, by his own confession, the rapist was a 28-year-old cop, Deepak Khajuria, a Special Police Officer in the state police department.

 He was supposed to be the custodian of law.
 He was supposed to protect her.
 And the little girl trusted him and his uniform.
 Could any betrayal be more inhuman?

 Despite this heinous crime, there hasn’t been much protest, unlike the time when Nirbhaya was killed.
 The media, the politicians and even the people of India, barring a few Kashmiri natives, are quiet.

 Why?
 Is it because the girl was a Muslim who belonged to a very small nomadic community in a Hindu-dominated village – in Kashmir?
 Is this the leading question being asked?

 According to reports, no investigation was conducted when the girl’s parents filed a ‘missing child’ complaint.
 Once the body was found and the police complaint was filed, the police of Kathua conducted an ineffective enquiry.
 According to the letter to SP Vaid, the Director General of Police, the Crime Branch that took over the probe stated that her clothes, which were full of blood and mud, were washed by the Kathua police.
 Only then were they sent to the forensic laboratory.
 It was also alleged that the Kathua police didn’t preserve the crime scene.